Overview

 Course Overview

-This one-year Masters course in ImmunoTherapeutics is an innovative and multidisciplinary postgraduate degree taught by leading academics in the field of Immunology.
+This one-year Masters course in Immunotherapeutics is an innovative and multidisciplinary postgraduate degree taught by leading academics in the field of Immunology with guest speakers from the biopharma industry.

-Additionally, skills in business development, innovation, entrepreneurship and communication will be taught in the Trinity Business School and bioprocessing in the National Institute for Bioprocessing, Research and Training (NIBRT) at their state-of-the-art facility.
+Additionally, skills in business development, innovation, entrepreneurship and communication will be taught and bioprocessing in the National Institute for Bioprocessing, Research and Training (NIBRT) at their state-of- the-art facility.

-A key component of the course is the 6-month industry placement to be completed by each student in collaboration with an academic staff member.
+A key component of the course is the six-month industry placement to be completed by each student in collaboration with an academic staff member.

 Is This Course For Me?

-The M.Sc. in Immunotherapeutics is open to scientific, medical, dentistry, veterinary and engineering graduates who wish to obtain in-depth knowledge of ImmunoTherapeutics, fundamental immunology and the advanced technologies that underpin immunotherapeutic development.
-This M.Sc. programme is particularly suitable for graduates who wish to work in high-level jobs in the Biopharma industry or continue further academic research.
+The M.Sc. in Immunotherapeutics is open to scientific, medical, dentistry, veterinary, and engineering graduates who wish to obtain in-depth knowledge of Immunotherapeutics, fundamental immunology and the technologies that underpin immunotherapeutic development.
+This programme is particularly suitable for graduates who wish to work in high-level jobs in the Biopharma industry or continue further academic research.

 Career Opportunities

-The world’s top 10 largest biopharma companies operate in Ireland with employment in this sector growing fivefold over the last 30 years.
+The world’s 10 largest biopharma companies operate in Ireland, with employment in the sector growing fivefold in the last 30 years.

 Course Structure

-Students take modules totalling 90 ECTS, which consist of 60 ECTS taught modules and a 30 ECTS project placement and dissertation.
-Students will partake in a 6-month project placement in a relevant industry in collaboration with an academic member of staff.
+Students take modules totaling 90 ECTS, which consist of 60 ECTS taught modules and a 30 ECTS project placement and dissertation.
+Students will partake in a six-month project placement in a relevant industry in collaboration with an academic member of staff.

 Course Details